 When competing in a highly saturated market, you need to position yourself favorably amongst the competition and good branding can do just that.
-Branding increases value, delivers your message, and legitimizes your beverage company through the use of strong visual representation.
+Branding your beverage company increases value, delivers your message, and legitimizes your company through the use of strong visual representation.
 It carries a great deal of importance because it serves as a guide to understanding the purpose of the business and how to align yourself within the market.

 Why is Branding Important?